filamentgroup/enhance/README.md

 A progressive enhancement bootstrapping utility and pattern.

+App is a small framework designed to determine if a browser is qualified for enhancements, and load specific enhancements for that browser via a single, concatenated request (one for CSS and one for JavaScript).

 * Copyright 2012 @scottjehl, @beep, @wilto, @maggiewachs, Filament Group, Inc.
 * Dual license: MIT or GPLv2